 - Under Settings, click Advanced, and then scroll down to the Checkout Settings.

 - Where it says Use reCAPTCHA? select Yes – All memberships.

 - Where it says reCAPTCHA Version, select the version you’re going to use.

 - Enter your Site Key in the reCAPTCHA Public Key field.

 - Enter your Secret Key in the reCAPTCHA Private Key field.

 - Save the Settings.

-In our case, the charges all used the same email domain, so I simply did a search in our Members List (and All Users list) for that “@domain.com” to isolate the members.
-See this post on how to process a refund for more help.
+If you see fraudulent charges that all use the same email domain, simply search your Members list (and All Users list) for that “@domain.com” to isolate the members in question.
+See this post on how to process a refund for more guidance.